osiModel/ASCII-IMAGE/README.md

-# ASCII-IMAGE
+# Path_Finder
-The tool that converts your png/jpeg files into set of ASCII symbols
+The tool that finds shortest path in the maze using opencv.